-If in the clustering step of an "OTU pipeline", both strands of the sequences can be compared prior forming OTUs; thus this step may be skipped in the OTU pipeline.
+Reorienting reads may be relevant for generating ASVs with DADA2 as reverse complement sequences will represent separate ASVs.
+In the clustering step of an OTU pipeline, both strands of the sequences can be compared prior forming OTUs; thus this step may be skipped in the OTU pipeline.

 Supported file formats for paired-end input data are only fastq, but also fasta for single-end data.
-Outputs are fastq/fasta files in reoriented\out directory.
+Outputs are fastq/fasta files in reoriented_out directory.
 Primers are not truncated from the sequences; this can be done using CUT PRIMER panel

 Setting Tooltip

 mismatches

 allowed mismatches in the primer search

 forward_primers

-specify forward primer ( 5'-3' ); IUPAC codes allowed; add up to 13 primers
+specify forward primer (5'-3'); IUPAC codes allowed; add up to 13 primers

 reverse_primers

-specify reverse primer ( 3'-5' ); IUPAC codes allowed; add up to 13 primers
+specify reverse primer (3'-5'); IUPAC codes allowed; add up to 13 primers